neura-sx/graphene-book/book/interfaces/FAQs.md

 98.1323%   2786000 of 2839025
 ```

----
+## Witness node status
 > How do I check whether the witness node is already synced?

 Run the `info` command in the CLI client and check the `head_block_age` value.

----
+## Syncing the witness node
 > I have problems with syncing the witness node - it seems to be unable to sync beyond a certain date.

 You should always make sure you use the newest build available [here](https://github.com/bitshares/bitshares-2/releases/latest) as earlier releases might get stuck due to hard-forks.

----
+## Interaction with the witness node
 > What is the best way to interact with the witness node?
 There seems to be no way to control it, apart from opening & closing it.

 The only way you can interact with the witness node is through the CLI client by using its API.
 You can also use the GUI (i.e. the light client).
 In the GUI, change `Settings -> API connection`, add `ws://127.0.0.1:8090/ws` (according to settings of your witness node) and select it.

----
+## The private key in the config file
-> In the pre-compiled version, in the config file for the wintess node there is some private key enclosed.
+> The config file for the wintess node contains a private key.
 Whose private key is this and what's its purpose?

 Indeed, the `config.ini` file contains a hard-coded private key:
 ```